archie2345/Card_Management/README.md

 ./gradlew test
 ```
 Simple WebMvc slice test, asserts the card creation and search endpoint returns the expected responses.
+You can find the result html file in `build/reports/tests/test/index.html`

 ## Brief Database Description & Reasoning (for deliverables)

 - **Chosen DB:** Google Firestore (NoSQL).
-- **Reasoning:** Firestore would best matche team needs for further collaboration if needed in the future, It was a better choice as it would need less stepup for handling keys as i knew i was gonna use Google KMS, and minimal local setup.
+- **Reasoning:** I chose Google Firestore because it scales cleanly from a solo project to a full team: one managed, highly available datastore with minimal local setup, and no per-developer DB installs would be needed.
+Since I planned to use Cloud KMS, Firestore also keeps key handling simple, the service-account JSON file is encrypted with KMS and decrypted at runtime, so no plaintext secrets are committed.
+It also requires zero setup just running /gradlew bootRun is enough to fire up the whole application.
-Compared to MySQL, it eliminates local Docker/seed complexity and centralizes data for all and compared to H2, it provides shared persistence and production-like security controls.
+Compared to MySQL/Postgres, this avoids Docker/server setup, migrations, and credential rotation for every collaborator and compared to H2, it provides shared, persistent storage with production-like security and behavior.
+If the project grows, Firestore lets the whole team onboard quickly while keeping operations light.

 ## Architecture Overview/Process